 Events for writers and literary lovers

-On 18 October, the first Romance Writing Festival takes place in Bournemouth.
+The first Romance Writing Festival takes place in Bournemouth during mid October.
 It will bring together a range of speakers, from bestselling authors to publishing insiders, editors and literary agents to help inspire, improve and progress both budding and experienced romance writers on their writing journey to publication.

 The line-up for the 11th Dorchester Literary Festival is almost complete and lots of events can be booked online.
 Famous writers who will be giving talks include Martin Clunes, Jeremy Vine, Gyles Brandreth, Rev Richard Coles.
-It takes place from 18 to 25 October.
+It takes place from mid to late October.

 Book your October getaway to Dorset